 - Prune them to the desired shape.
 Your Spirea would remain elegant when properly pruned.
 The best time to prune your Spirea is after their bloom season has ended.

 - Sterilize equipment before pruning.
-It is in your best interest to purchase personal equipment rather than borrow.
+It is in your best interest to purchase personal equipment rather than borrow it.
 Unsterilized equipment can transmit plant diseases.

 - Ensure they are planted where your Spirea plant can receive bright indirect sunlight daily.

 - Fertilize them periodically.
-Application of fertilizers is effective during their growing season.
+The application of fertilizers is effective during their growing season.